lidaof/vg-docs/snv.rst

     contact: changxu.fan@gmail.com for help

-The tsv file that can be converted looks like this:
+The .tsv file that can be converted looks like this:

 .. csv-table::
     :header: "name", "url",	"track_type", "virus"